parautenbach/TeamCity-HipChat-Notifier/README.md

 # Future Improvements

-* Add a link to the build in the notification: Messages are currently sent as text format, as it supports emoticons and mentions.
-To use links, one must use the HTML format, but then [emoticons aren't supported](https://www.hipchat.com/docs/apiv2/method/send_room_notification).
+* Add a [link to the build](https://github.com/parautenbach/TeamCity-HipChat-Notifier/issues/5) in the notification: Messages are currently sent as text format, as it supports emoticons and mentions.
+To use links, one must use the HTML format, but then [emoticons aren't supported directly](https://www.hipchat.com/docs/apiv2/method/send_room_notification).
 * List contributors in build started notification message: This could potentially add a lot of clutter.
 Still thinking about this one.
-* Configurable notification message templates, with their colours and emoticon sets: It could be nice for users to customise these.
+* Configurable notification message templates, with their colours and emoticon sets: It could be nice for users to customise these, or translate them into the language of their choice.
 * Implement more events: Right now the supported events seem sufficient.
 * Use @ mentions to send guaranteed messages to persons that have contributed to a failed build: This could add a lot of clutter.